luissalamanca22/symetrik/README.rst

 Installation
 ============
 #.
+You will need to have installed python with version 3.8.x
+#.
 Create new virtualenv with `python3 -m venv env`
 #.
 Activate your virtualenv `source env/bin/activate`
 #.
 Create .env file with and make sure it has all the env variables.
 This has to be in smk_project.